blakenetz/angular-jwt-playground/README.md

 To run this app:
 $ firebase serve

-When signing-up, the token displays in the console.
+Tokens are set in local storage and logged in the console.